Attacking Misinformation Detection Using Adversarial Examples Generated by Language Models: Methods

 \subsection{Obtaining changes}

-The reformulations generated by LLMs are typically not directly useful as AEs, since they contain numerous modifications, while good-quality AEs can differ from the original example by only a single word or two.
+Our preliminary experiments have shown that the reformulations generated by LLMs are usually not directly useful as AEs.
+They contain numerous modifications, while good-quality AEs can differ from the original example by only a single word.
 This is why we decompose the obtained reformulations into individual \textit{changes}, each of which corresponds to a continuous sequence of tokens being replaced by a different sequence of tokens.